Canon 7D vs M5

 It is notable that the M5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the M5 have been discontinued, but can regularly be found used on ebay.
+The 7D was replaced by the Canon 7D Mark II, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 7D or the Canon M5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.